jfriedlein/Sacado_Tensors_dealII/README.md

 - add note on the efficiency/computation time
 - update links in the documentation
 - add link to https://arxiv.org/pdf/1811.05031.pdf
+- remove todo for factor 0.5 in the beginning

 ## Test cases:
 - ..